Yaggi03/Demo-repo/README.md

-#DEMO
+# DEMO

-something i'm going to learn new about github
+something i'm going to learn new about github!